axelmoreen/AnkiBuddy/README.md

 * List mode for manual practice
     * Custom layout based on card fields
     * Change size of the group to learn
-    * Create subsets of the deck (All, Learned, Lapsed, Unlearned)
+    * Choose subsets of the deck (All, Learned, Lapsed, Unlearned)
     * Set front / back columns to manually hide and show them
     * Click on a row to view card
     * Export to .csv and to .txt (Experimental)